A wheel is rotating about an axis that is in the z-direction. The... | Pearson+ Channels

 Play a video:

 Welcome back everybody.
-We are looking at a rotary dining table and we are told that at time equals zero, that its initial angular velocity is equal to negative five radiance per second Just a couple of seconds later.
-So we'll have an initial final uh just a couple seconds later at 5.5 seconds we have that our angular velocity is now eight 0.5 radiance per second.
-And we are tasked with finding what our total angular displacement is.
-I'm gonna use a kid, a magic formula here.
-That says that our angular displacement is equal to one half times our initial angular velocity plus our final in velocity over our entire time interval.
-What we went from 0 to 5.5 seconds.
-So our entire time interval is just 5.5 seconds.
-Let's go ahead and plug in some values here.
-We have that our angular displacement is equal to one half times negative.
-Five plus 8.
-Times 5.5.
-Which when you plug into your calculator you get 9. radiance corresponding to our final answer choice of D Thank you guys so much for watching.
+We are looking at a disk that is revolving with certain metrics that were given.
+We are told that at the time of zero seconds that it has an initial angular velocity of negative 4.8 radiance per second.
+Were then told that a couple of seconds later, seven seconds later, to be precise, we have a final angular velocity Of 8.9 radiance per second.
+And we are tasked with finding both the magnitude and the sign of our angular acceleration.
+I'm gonna use this kid a magic formula that says that our final angular velocity is equal to our initial angular velocity plus our angular acceleration times, time rearranging this equation a little bit and isolating Our angular acceleration yet that this is equal to our final angular velocity minus our initial angular velocity.
+All divided by the total amount of time that has passed.
+Which going from 0-7 is just seven seconds.
+So let's go ahead and plug in our values here we have that.
+Our angular acceleration is uh sorry 8. -2.8 divided by seven.
+Which when you plug into a calculator you get a positive 1.96 radiance per second squared which it makes sense that our angular acceleration is positive because our angular velocity is increasing over time and this corresponds to our final answer.
+Choice of E. Thank you guys so much for watching.
 Hope this video helped.
-We will see you all in the next one.
+We will see you all in the next one